-\begin{lemma} In a category $\ct{C}$ with finite products and weak pullbacks, an object is projective with respect to the doctrine of variations $\Wsb{\ct{C}}$ of $\ct{C}$ if and only if it is a regular projective. \end{lemma} \begin{proof} The notion of $\Wsb{\ct{C}}$-effective quotient coincide with that of categorical effective quotient. \end{proof}
+\begin{lemma} In a category $\ct{C}$ with finite limits an object is projective with respect to the subobject doctrine $\Sb{\ct{C}}$ of $\ct{C}$ if and only if it is a regular projective. \end{lemma} \begin{proof} The notion of $\Sb{\ct{C}}$-effective quotient coincide with that of categorical effective quotient. \end{proof}

-\begin{cor} Let $\ct{C}$ be an exact category.
-The following are equivalent: \begin{itemize} \item[i)] $\ct{C}$ is an ex/lex completion \item[ii)] $\ct{C}$ has enough projectives closed under finite limits. \end{itemize} When one of the conditions holds, then $\ct{C}$ is the ex/lex completion of its full subcategory of projectives. \end{cor} \begin{proof} Let $\ct{C}_0$ the full subcategory of $\ct{C}$ of regular projectives and let $P\, \equiv\ \Sb{\ct{C}}$ be the subobject doctrine of $\ct{C}$ which by lemma~\ref{descent} is effective descent and it is also elementary since projectives are closed under equalizers.
-Therefore by \ref{PP0} $\ct{C}$ is equivalent to the base of the elementary quotient completion of $P$ restricted to $\ct{C}_0$ since the subobject doctrine is \mvariational because projectives are closed under finite limits.
-But $P\, \equiv\ \Sb{\ct{C}}$ restricted to $\ct{C}_0$ is equivalent to the doctrines of variations $\Wsb{\ct{C}_0}:\ct{C}_0\op\ftr\ISL$ because the doctrine of variations can be fully and faithfully embedded in $P$ via the image factorization of any map $f: A\to B$ in $\ct{C}_0$ with a regular epimorphism and the projectivity of their domain $A$.
-Conversely any subobject $i : C\to B$ in $\ct{C}$ over a projective $B$, through a projective cover $p: A'\to C$ of $C$ gives rise to map $ip: A'\to B$ which is in $\ct{C}_0$.
+\begin{lemma} Let $\ct{C}$ be an exact category.
+Denote by $\ct{C}_0$ the full subcategory of $\ct{C}$ on its regular projectives.
+If $\ct{C}$ has enough projectives closed under finite limits then the subobject doctrine $\Sb{\ct{C}}$ restricted to $\ct{C}_0$ is isomorphic to the doctrines of variations $\Wsb{\ct{C}_0}:\ct{C}_0\op\ftr\ISL$. \end{lemma} \begin{proof} The doctrine of variations can be fully and faithfully embedded in $\Sb{\ct{C}}$ as follows: to any map $f: A\to B$ in $\ct{C}_0$ we associate the subobject $i_f: Im(f) \to B$ given by the image factorization of $f$ in an exact category.

+Conversely, given any subobject $i : C\to B$ in $\ct{C}$ over a projective $B$, by hypothesis there exists a projective cover $q_C: X_C\to C$ of $C$ which gives rise to map $iq_C: X_C\to B$ which is in $\ct{C}_0$.